Document management system: Document control

+These document control requirements form part of an organisation's compliance costs alongside related functions such as a data protection officer and internal audit.

 Integrated DM

 Integrated document management comprises the technologies, tools, and methods used to capture, manage, store, preserve, deliver and dispose of 'documents' across an enterprise.
 In this context 'documents' are any of a myriad of information assets including images, office documents, graphics, and drawings as well as the new electronic objects such as Web pages, email, instant messages, and video.

 Document management software

 Paper documents have long been used in storing information.
 However, paper can be costly and, if used excessively, wasteful.
 Document management software is not simply a tool but it lets a user manage access, track and edit information stored.
 Document management software is an electronic cabinet that can be used to organize all paper and digital files.
 The software helps the businesses to combine paper to digital files and store it into a single hub after it is scanned and digital formats get imported.
 One of the most important benefits of digital document management is a “fail-safe” environment for safeguarding all documents and data.
 In the heavy construction industry specifically, document management software allows team members to securely view and upload documents for projects they are assigned to from anywhere and at any time to help streamline day-to-day operations.